Study Materials Available

 Question

-What are the two basic types of plant tissues based on their ability to divide?
+What are the two basic categories of plant tissues based on their ability to divide?

 Answer